Revenue

 Competition

-Reddit covers a broad spectrum of topics, which is ideal for people seeking general knowledge.
-However, those who desire to dive deeper into specific subjects prefer niche social networks.
-For instance, Product Hunt is geared towards sharing and uncovering new products, and Stack Overflow is a platform dedicated to programmers.
+Niche social networks: Reddit covers a broad spectrum of topics, which is ideal for people seeking to gain general knowledge.
+However, those who desire to dive deeper into a specific subject will be found wanting and are suited to niche social networks that focus on a particular subject.
+Product Hunt is geared towards sharing and uncovering new products and Stack Overflow is a platform dedicated to programmers.
+Both go in-depth on their respective niche.

 TAM Expansion

-In 2021, Reddit set up operations in Canada, Australia, and the UK, with more countries on the roadmap.
+International expansion: In 2021, Reddit set up operations in Canada, Australia, and the UK; other countries are on the roadmap.
 The platform also launched multilingual capabilities with the app’s main interface, including buttons and menus, available in German, French, Portuguese, Italian, and Spanish.
-Bolstering its global presence enables the company to attract advertisers outside the US and increase exposure to new audiences.
+Bolstering its global presence enables the company to attract advertisers abroad and increase exposure to new audiences.

 Risks

-Reddit has faced several critical data breaches, most notably in 2018 when hackers intercepted SMS verification and obtained sensitive data, including account credentials.
+Privacy issues: Over its history, Reddit has endured several critical data breaches, most notably in 2018 when hackers intercepted SMS verification and obtained all data from before 2007, including account credentials.
 Although all companies face cybersecurity threats, Reddit must be especially careful because the majority of its users highly value anonymity.

-Reddit’s primary revenue source is advertising.
-However, businesses may find it a challenge to place ad on the platform, as 24% of the top 5,000 subreddits are NSFW.
+Advertising challenges: Reddit’s primary revenue source is advertising.
+However, the nature of Reddit’s content has historically been a stumbling point for big corporates looking to promote on the platform—24% of the top 5,000 subreddits on Reddit are NSFW.
 Brand managers are wary of placing their ads next to explicit content.
-Other social networks, like Facebook and Twitter, require users to register by submitting personal info and have large teams removing objectionable content.
+Other social networks, like Facebook and Twitter, require users to register by submitting personal info.

 Disclaimers